 First, the college will invest in energy efficiency.
-To learn more, check out the Energy Projects Page.
+To learn more, check out the Energy Page.

 Transitioning to Carbon Neutral and Renewable Fuel Sources

-Macalester’s electrical emissions benefit from the Minnesota Renewable Energy Standard that requires Xcel Energy to generate 30 percent of its power from renewable sources by 2020.
-Macalester has some limited opportunities to develop renewable sources on campus.
-To learn more, check out the Energy Projects Page
+- Macalester’s electrical emissions benefit from the Minnesota Renewable Energy Standard that requires Xcel Energy to generate 30 percent of its power from renewable sources by 2020

 Offsetting the Remaining Emissions

-We will reach out to regional, national, and international higher education and sustainability networks for inspiration, assistance, and joint endeavors.
-Collaboration will occur across hierarchical lines, incorporating ideas of our students, staff, faculty, alumni, parents, and community experts.
+- We regularly collaborate with regional, national, and international higher education and sustainability networks for inspiration, assistance, and joint endeavors.
+Collaboration will occur across hierarchical lines, incorporating ideas of our students, staff, faculty, alumni, parents, and community experts